Interdisciplinary Studies Major (BA)

 What is Interdisciplinary Studies?

-An Interdisciplinary Studies degree is designed to offer students the opportunity to form a course of study across several disciplines.
+An interdisciplinary studies major is designed to offer students the opportunity to form a course of study across several disciplines.
 There are no courses designated as Interdisciplinary Studies.
 Instead, students can choose a concentration in one or two of three different areas of courses offerings in: Humanities, Math and Science, and Business.

 Why Major in Interdisciplinary Studies?

 There is a long and fruitful history of scholars exploring multiple areas in support of their projects.
-The interdisciplinary studies degree is suited for students whose academic or personal goals require that they take courses from a number of different disciplines across the university and who are best served by not majoring in any particular field.
+The interdisciplinary studies major is suited for students whose academic or personal goals require that they take courses from a number of different disciplines across the university and who are best served by not majoring in any particular field.
 HBU’s program offers a wide range of flexibility to choose courses drawing from different disciplines of study.

 Interdisciplinary Studies Jobs

-The Bachelor in Interdisciplinary Studies is an option for students seeking a degree that provides a broad background applicable to a variety of careers.
+The Interdisciplinary Studies major is an option for students seeking a degree that provides a broad background applicable to a variety of careers.
 It can also be a stepping stone in the pursuit of a master’s degree or further education toward a specific career.

-Graduates with an interdisciplinary studies degree may find the following employment opportunities:
+Graduates with an interdisciplinary studies major may find the following employment opportunities: